Godarck/PipBoy-CYD-Project/README.md

 Heart rate sensor module (optional) not yet implemented

-MicroSD flash card (up to 32 GB, the smaller the better.
+MicroSD flash card (up to 32 GB, the smaller is the better.
 8 GB is optimal) FAT32.
 Music is read from it locally.
 Fallout radio stations can be found separately.

 * ======= Features ======